7 Common Music Production Mistakes to Avoid

 Anyone interested in a music career should learn basic music theory.
 That includes music producers, too.

-Not learning music theory is a common mistake that even experienced producers make.
+Not having an understanding of music theory is a common mistake that even experienced producers make.
 The question you have to ask is, why would you choose to drastically limit yourself?
 Because that is truly what you're doing by neglecting music theory.

-Understanding basic music theory can significantly increase your workflow productivity by eliminating the guesswork of choosing melodies, finding scales, notes, keys, etc. Set aside a few hours to learn some basic music theory.
+Having a basic understanding of music theory can significantly increase your workflow productivity by eliminating the guesswork of choosing melodies, finding scales, notes, keys, etc. Set aside a few hours to learn some basic music theory.

 There are plenty of free resources online that can teach you what you need.
 Look up some videos on YouTube that can introduce you to theory as a complete beginner.

-Once you learn some music theory, melodies will make more sense, chords will come to you naturally, and keys will be easier to find and stay in.
+Once you have a solid foundation in music theory, melodies will make more sense, chords will come to you naturally, and keys will be easier to find and stay in.

 Your writing will become quicker and more nuanced, as well.